UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Core metadata standard for DataCrate: Schema.org

-[Schema.org] is the base metadata standard for DataCrate with a few additions to supplement gaps in schema.org's ability to represent dataset metadata.
+[Schema.org] is the base metadata standard for DataCrate.
 Schema.org was chosen because it is widely used on the World Wide Web and supported by search engines, on the assumption that discovery is likely to be maximized if commercial  search engines index the content.
 NOTE: As far as we